 If you notice that the revenue from your listing does not match other reports, then it could be because the revenue is updated at the beginning of each month.
 If you list your business midway through the month, the sales you make during that month won't be reported until the beginning of the following month.
 The sales that are calculated include only the information that is available to and can be verified by Shopify.
 Verified sales are orders that are made through Shopify that Exchange is able to verify.

 Verified sales include sales made through your online store, the Buy button, Shopify POS, the Amazon sales channel, and Facebook Shop.
 If you have questions about your revenue and whether or not a sale can be verified, you can send an email to email@example.com.

 Exchange also pulls revenue data from sales made through some third-party apps.
 Unlike the sales verified through the channels listed above, Exchange can't guarantee that the revenue generated through these apps is correct because it relies on third-party applications built outside of Shopify.
 These verifiable apps are:

 - Recurring Orders & Subscription Box App by Bold

 - Edit Order by Cleverific

-Other than the channels and apps listed here, sales generated from a checkout system hosted outside of Shopify can't be whitelisted.
+Other than the channels and apps listed here, sales generated from a checkout system hosted outside of Shopify can't be verified.

 The sales data on listings can't be modified.
 We recommend including information about third-party sales in your listing's description and upload any screenshots that might validate these sales.